Matthew Coward-Holley

 Matthew Coward-Holley (born 14 December 1994) is a British sport shooter.

 Coward-Holley was a promising rugby player as a teenager but two serious back injuries involving broken vertebrae ended his playing.
 In order to remain active, he turned to shooting, a sport he had done with his father between the ages of 8 and 12 before taking up rugby.

 He participated at the 2019 World Shotgun Championships, where he became the first Briton to win a world title in an individual Olympic shotgun discipline.
 He went on to win two medals at the 2021 European Shooting Championships, including trap gold.

-He qualified to represent Great Britain at the 2020 Summer Olympics, securing bronze in the men’s trap.
+He qualified to represent Great Britain at the 2020 Summer Olympics, securing bronze in the men's trap.

+At the European Championships in Châteauroux he took silver in men’s trap.